-One of the most vigorous and lush crosses we have, Sarracenia alata x minor grows tall like the pale pitcher, Sarracenia alata, and has light windows with a slightly cowled lid like the hooded pitcher, Sarracenia minor.
+One of the most vigorous crosses we have, Sarracenia alata x minor grows tall like the pale pitcher, Sarracenia alata, and has light windows with a slightly cowled lid like the hooded pitcher, Sarracenia minor.
 In late spring and early summer, the traps develop a wonderful orange hue, which mellow out to green by mid-summer.
 As a bonus, it retains most of its pitchers during the winter months, like S. minor.
 Plants can become quite large, dividing readily and growing quickly.
 Foliage is tall, bright, uniform, and substantial.

 Not only is this a great plant for first-time growers, it's a great trap for those pesky wasps and yellow jackets!
-It clearly inherits the gluttony of its parents.
+It definitely inherits the gluttony of its parents.

 Plants You Receive